Films of All-Time

 As he endlessly assaulted her (verbally and physically), threatened with a knife, coerced her, and thrust into her, he continued to call her foul names ("F--king high-class swine"), and asked: "You bleeding or you wet?"
 Afterwards, she attempted to crawl away, and he kicked her in the face ("I'm gonna fix your face, I'm gonna fix it good"), beat her with his fist, and smashed her face into the pavement until she went into a coma.
 He pronounced her "dead meat" when he was finished with her.

 After that, Marcus and Alex's ex-boyfriend Pierre (Albert Dupontel) searched in retribution through the dingy underworld of Paris, looking for and eventually brutally beating the suspected rapist named The Tapeworm.
-There was the horrific, violent and vengeful retaliatory scene of the man getting his head beaten to a pulp with a fire extinguisher in a gay S&M night-club sex bar with leather-bondage patrons, called The Rectum.
+There was the horrific, violent and vengeful retaliatory scene of a man getting his head beaten to a pulp with a fire extinguisher in a gay S&M night-club sex bar with leather-bondage patrons, called The Rectum.
+[Note: The victim of the lethal beating, not known until later, was not La Tenia - who watched from nearby.]

 Also earlier in the chronology (the film's final scene) was a love-making (or spooning) scene of Alex with boyfriend Marcus (Vincent Cassel, Bellucci's real-life husband).
 She had explained earlier to her friends during a subway ride the secret to love-making pleasure - it was a turn-off for a man to be too focused on a woman's pleasure.